 All events in the Firecracker 5K and Mile Fun Run are part of the Pure Michigan FITness Series of events and are endorsed by the Michigan Governor’s Council on Physical Fitness, Health, and Sports.
 The Firecracker 5K is walker friendly!

 Need help to reach your 5K goals?
-We will have a pace team on hand — and foot — to assist our classic Firecracker 5K runners.
+The Ann Arbor Track Club pace team will be on hand — and foot — to assist our classic Firecracker 5K runners.
 Watch for their pace signs, indicating the following running paces: 7:00, 8:00, 9:00, 10:00, 11:00, and 12:00.
 Please note that you are very welcome to run or walk at your own pace but that, at 9:25 AM, all participants still on the course will need to move to the sidewalk to complete their event.

 The Firecracker 5K: Fourth and Franks division is Epic Races’ tribute to the world-famous Nathan’s Hot-Dog Eating Contest in New York City.
 Our Ann Arbor edition consists of eating four hot dogs in buns as fast as possible, with 76 seconds being the cut-off time.
 After 76 seconds, contestants proceed to the starting line to start their 5K run or walk.